-The Drew Cunningham Mentorship Program has been created as an amateur to professional pipeline to find disabled athletes, nurture nascent talent, and catalyze international power soccer careers in the United States.
+The Drew Cunningham Mentorship Program is an amateur to professional pipeline to identify disabled athletes, empower high potential talent, and catalyze international power soccer careers in the United States.

-The DCMP honoree will be afforded unprecedented exposure and experience at an official training camp each year to observe and interact with their mentor, as well as other players and staff while in camp.
-The DCMP will provide transport to and from the domestic USPNT camp, room and board.
+The DCMP awardee will be afforded exclusive exposure and experience at an official USPNT training camp each year to observe the national team train, participate in team meetings, meals, and activities, and build relationships with USPNT athletes and staff while in camp.
+The DCMP will provide transport to and from the domestic USPNT camp, and room and board.

 This is a highly competitive opportunity built in the image of Andrew “Drew” Cunningham to honor a legend of the sport and two-time member of the USPNT.